Advertisement

 Firstly, be aware that the visit may only be allowed outside the facility - in the hospital gardens for example.
 While this may be the case, you should still prepare the animal before visiting the hospital grounds.

-Make sure your pet is up-to-date with all their vaccinations as well as their flea and worm medications.
+Make sure your pet is up-to-date with all vaccinations and flea and worm medications.
 This will limit the risk of zoonotic infections being passed on.

-Take the dog for a walk before visiting the hospital to make sure they have done their business prior to the visit.
-You should also groom, or even bathe the animal to make sure their coat is free of dirt and won’t have too many loose hairs flying about.
+Take the dog for a walk before visiting the hospital to ensure they have done their business before the visit.
+You should also groom or even bathe the animal to make sure their coat is free of dirt and won’t have too many loose hairs flying about.
 Finally, during the visit, discourage the animal from jumping up on and licking the patient.
 Also encourage the patient to wash or disinfect their hands after petting the dog.

 More advice on...